davidarchanjo/spring-certified-developer-study-guide/README.md

 [JpaRepository](http://static.springsource.org/spring-data/data-jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html) - extends from PagingAndSortingRepository and additionally provides JPA related methods such as flushing the persistence context and delete records in a batch

+## TESTING
+By default, transactions in tests are flagged for rollback when they start.
+However, if the method is annotated with @Commit or @Rollback(false), they start flagged for commit instead.

+By default @DataJpaTest autoconfigures an in-memory database like H2 to be used on testing, as long as one of that type is found in the classpath.
+To avoid stars an embedded database and use a real one like Postgres we must annotate the test class with `@AutoConfigureTestDatabase(replace = AutoConfigureTestDatabase.Replace.NONE)`.

 ## KEY ANNOTATIONS
 [@Entity](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/Entity.html) - used to specify that the annotated class maps a database entity.
 If we forget to mark a domain class that will map a database entity with @Entity annotation, we will get an IllegalArgumentException since Spring will not be able to invocate the init method in a not managed type;